 - A firewall has blocked them out of their own website, and they need to get back in.

 - They want to access something that they can’t in their location.
-For example Google Voice or Hulu.
+For example Google Voice.

 - They are required to connect to a VPN network.